This Is Not That: Spiritual Growth

 Trying to produce light without staying plugged in is like a lamp bragging about how hard it glows.
 It doesn’t need to try; it just needs to stay connected to the source.
 We don’t power the light—we participate in it.

-Paul hammers it home to the Corinthians: “I planted, Apollos watered, but God gave the growth” (1 Corinthians 3:6).
+Paul hammers it home to the Corinthians: “I planted, Apollos watered, but God gave the growth” (1 Cor 3:6).

 People plant and water, but only God grows.
 Because if true growth were up to us, it would be artificial—plastic fruit taped to a tree.